 Our Land Use Vision

-Several supporting technical studies were also undertaken by Council to inform the draft LSPS including:
+Several supporting technical studies were also undertaken by Council to inform the LSPS.
+These can be viewed by clicking on the LSPS Strategies links above

 During our community engagement period, we built on feedback provided by you during the development of the Community Strategic plan, and canvassed opinions from both key stakeholders and the wider community.